Search results for:

-Additionally you can also add Modifiers to further filter the command.
-These can also be found in the history manual which you can access with:
+Additionally, you can also add Modifiers to filter the command further.
+These can also be found in the history manual, which you can access with:

-Here you can see the commands that were ran as the user that I was logged in as.
-Notice, while I was logged into root the commands ran as them are not shown until I return to the user.
+Here you can see the commands that ran as the user that I was logged in as.
+Notice that while I was logged into root, the commands ran as they are not shown until I returned to the user.

 history | grep sudo

-Basic commands were mentioned above but lets review them in a bit more action instead.
+Basic commands were mentioned above but let's review them in a bit more action instead.
 Due to my history list, which is noted above.
-If I want to check for updates, rather than typing out the full command I can simply type !1 or !4
+If I want to check for updates, rather than typing out the full command, I can type !
+1 or !
+4

-Lets review how to use Word Designators.
+Let's review how to use Word Designators.
 You would use Word Designators to select specific parts from the command.
-Using the $ I am able to reference the history.txt file from the event designator which references the command from before.
-To add a Word Designator, add a colon (:) after the Event Designator, then enter your Word Designator.
+Using the $, I can reference the history.txt file from the event designator, which references the previous command.
+Add a Word Designator, add a colon (:) after the Event Designator, then enter your Word Designator.

-Lets go for something a bit more involved with the history command.
-Below, we will review what history is currently present on the server.
-What we will try to get a print out of all of the commands that have mentioned sudo.
-That way we know what commands our user is running as the root user.
+Let's go for something a bit more involved with the history command.
+Below, we will review what history is currently present on the server and try to get a printout of all of the commands mentioned sudo.
+That way, we know what commands our user is running as the root user.

-To start, we have a display the current history, as well as review the list of the commands that have used sudo.
-Using these lists we come up with the following command:
+To start, we have a display of the current history and a review of the list of the commands that have used sudo.
+Using these lists, we come up with the following command: